strange-exe/task-ai/README.md

 - Modular code structure ready for expansion

 ## License
-This project is developed as part of a coding challenge submission.</content>
+This project is developed as part of a coding challenge submission.